philos22/PhilosMS/README.md

 4. Overwrite the original WZ files with the ones provided (copy paste contents from above folder current_wz)

 ## Connect to server using Hamachi
 Install Hamachi with the link above, create an account and log in.
-Then select *join existing server* and enter the following credentials:
+Then select *join existing server* and enter the following credentials: <br>
 **NetworkID**: philosms <br>
 **Password**: maplestory